AZ-X/pique/README.md

 #### Practicable Build with Golang 1.18 or above

-There are two options to build from the branch special for go1.18:
+There are two options to build from the branches special for go1.18/1.21:

 1. Change the source code by yourself and compile it.
 1. Mod your own compiler just like what I did, then just compile the source code without modification.